 To meet this challenge, there are three big buckets of solutions to help achieve the ubiquitous integration of renewables into the 21st century electrical infrastructure: regionalization of the power grid using intelligent planning methods and coordinated policy efforts; selective strategic placement of transmission lines; and the widespread deployment of battery and energy storage.
 While NEXTracker encourages and supports the development and implementation of the first two solutions, it is the third area—energy storage—where we are launching a major strategic initiative.

-We have evaluated and developed two affordable and complementary storage offerings that can serve customers in virtually all uses cases and geographies.
-After much hard work and dedication from our team, I’m happy to introduce the dynamic duo of the NEXTracker Energy Storage Solutions portfolio: NX Drive™ and NX Flow™.
+We have evaluated and developed an affordable storage offering that can serve customers in virtually all uses cases and geographies.
+After much hard work and dedication from our team, I’m happy to introduce NX Flow™.
 Read yesterday’s press release here and Julian Spector’s take here.

 NX Flow is a DC-coupled solution using vanadium flow batteries, which we integrate with our single-axis tracking systems.
 This durable technology provides a very long duration storage solution as well as an extended lifetime for the product application.
 It also enables a much higher DC:AC ratio than a standard solar array because large amounts of DC power can be stored without clipping and allow continuous power to be put into the grid over a long period of time.
 It’s a rugged system too: our CTO Alex Au and his group have field-validated the NX Flow over ten years of continuous operation with virtually no degradation.